DataDog/integrations-core/openai/README.md

 ### Metrics

-**Note**: The `openai.api.usage.*` metrics are only collected with the API key setup method.
+The `openai.api.usage.*` metrics are only collected with the API key setup method.
 All remaining metrics below are collected with the APM setup methods.

 See [metadata.csv][4] for a list of metrics provided by this integration.